 These controls apply to all lanes except Master.
+(Master still has Presets, however.)
 Some Lanes have special parameters in addition to the standard controls, as described in the following sections.

 Lane Preset

 Lane Presets store all of the parameters for the Lane and its Steps.
 Explore the system by mixing and matching presets for different Lanes.